jakesIII/quote-ting/README.md

-# Da Quotes landing page.
+# Da Quotes.
 ##### by Jacques Kiruma.
 #### Description
 Da Quotes is a single landing application, that enables users to see posted quotes as well as post their own quotes.

 #### Technology Used
+- HTML 5:
-*HTML 5 - Give a layout of the view.
+    > Give a layout of the view.
+- CSS 3:
-*CSS 3 - For a more customize landing page.
+    > For a more customize landing page.
+- Bootstrap:
-*Bootstrap - For general responsivity.
+    > For general responsivity.
+- Javascript:
-*Javascript - For a more interactive landing page.
+    > For a more interactive landing page.
+- Angular:
-*Angular - For a better user experience.
+    >For a better user experience.

 #### BDD
 Behavior Driven Development is a way of constructing a program based off what the expected outcome is.
 Expected outcome is broken to what is required and a code built around this requirements.

-###### Features
+**Features**
 As a User I want to

-** Create a new quote.
+1. Create a new quote.
-** Upvote or downvote a quote.
+2. Upvote or downvote a quote.
-** Delete a quote
+3. Delete a quote
-** See the number of upvotes and number of downvotes for each quote.
+4. See the number of upvotes and number of downvotes for each quote.

 #### Contribution